45gfg9/MiniOICQ/docs/protocol.md

 # MiniOICQ Data Transfer Protocol

 Server should be listening to a port for WebSocket connections.
-Keys are Ed25519 keys.
 All messages are in MessagePack format.

 ## Register